 It’s clear that Cy is jealous of this strange woman, and because Cylons have never had the need of the “Bros before Hos” code, he is confused by the situation.
 Starbuck becomes even more confused than Cy, and even a bit angry, when the mysterious woman suddenly blurts out, after not saying anything for a week, “Will you die for me?”
 That’s what I call a real conversation starter.
 The woman, who he learns is named Angela (Judith Chapman), tells him not to be angry, and that she is from “Dimensions Beyond” and came in “The usual way.”
 These tidbits of information are less than helpful.
 She tells Starbuck that, “We must prepare a vehicle for our child.”
 She informs him that the Cylon emergency beacon will soon bring hostiles searching for their own.

 When Cy learns that his Cylon brethren have arrived he tells Starbuck he must go to them.
 Starbuck threatens to shoot Cy if he leaves, but he can’t do it.
-When the little ship lifts off Starbuck immediately find himself under fire from the three newly arrived Cylon Centurions, but before the can finish him off Cy appears.
-The world’s greatest Cylon approaches his comrades and states, “I extend my weapon that I may perform the following function.”
-He then blasts two of the Centurions, but then gets shot by the third.
-Starbuck is able to take out the remaining Centurion, and then rushes to the mortally injured Cy.
+When the little ship lifts off Starbuck immediately finds himself under fire from the three newly arrived Cylon Centurions, but before they can finish him off Cy appears.
+The world’s greatest Cylon approaches his comrades and states, “I extend my weapon, that I may perform the following function.”
+He then blasts two of the Centurions, but then he gets shot by the third.
+Starbuck is able to take out the remaining Centurion and then rushes to the mortally injured Cy.
 When Cy tells Starbuck his circuits are fading Starbuck frantically responds, “No Cy, no. Cy it’s just you and me now.
 One human and one Cylon.”
 A dying Cy looks up at Starbuck and says…

 Just writing that down for this review still causes me to choke up.
 This is simply fantastic storytelling with wonderful characters, and if made a bit longer it could easily have made for an excellent feature film, which of course Wolfgang Petersen would later do in 1985’s Enemy Mine.

-This is my favorite episode, and actually rivals many of the episodes in the Ron Moore reboot.
-It is incredibly funny, but also loaded down with heart and pathos.
-Galactica 1980 was not a good show, even by television standards of the time, but with this episode Glen A. Larson proved that when he wanted to he could really bring his “A” game to the table.
+This is my favourite episode and actually rivals many of the episodes in the Ron Moore reboot.
+It is an incredibly fun episode but it’s also loaded down with a lot of heart and pathos.
+Galactica 1980 was not a good show, even by television standards of the time, but with this episode, Glen A. Larson proved that when he wanted to he could really bring his “A” game to the table.
 Sadly Galactica 1980 was cancelled before this episode even aired.
 Now as much as I love this episode it is not perfect, in the pilot episode Galactica Discovers Earth we are told that Dr. Zee is a mutation, not some “Child From the Stars” and you’d think at some point a super genius would have got around to asking Adama, “Don’t I have parents?”
 We also never find out what happened to Apollo.
 He’s never mentioned in this episode so I guess we are to assume he’s dead.
 But more importantly, with the cancellation of the show, we don’t find out what happens to Starbuck.